 Is Your Credit Union Having a Sales and Marketing Love Story?

-Today I'm attending one of my favorite events of the year, INBOUND in Boston, and I attended a session that inspired to me to write a blog about how to better connect Sales and Marketing in your Credit Unions.
+During one of my favorite events of the year, INBOUND in Boston, I attended a session that inspired to me to write a blog about how to better connect Sales and Marketing in your Credit Unions.

 Melissa Miller, Marketing Team Operations Leader from HubSpot, presented on how to set up a Service Level Agreement to better connect your marketing leads with your sales/member service team.
 This tends to be a huge challenge we see many of our Credit Union clients facing.